HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids (HEOM-2DVS): Numerical Demonstration

-The stretching$\rightarrow$bending cross peaks (Fig.~\ref{fgr:2D3ModeBendWeak}) are much weaker than in the two-mode case as we observed in 1DIR spectra.Their profiles are elongated only along $\omega_1$, reflecting identical anharmonicities of the two stretching modes.The peak intensities increase with $t_2$ because of population transfer.
+Compared with the classically obtained 2D spectrum calculated using the same parameters,\cite{HT25JCP1} the present quantum results exhibit clearly separated peaks for the symmetric and asymmetric stretching modes.
+This distinction originates from peak splitting caused by strong coupling between the inter‑stretch modes, together with the enhanced ability of quantum computing approaches to preserve vibrational coherence.
+The asymmetric stretch is strongly coupled to the bending motion, and as its coherence decays rapidly, the corresponding asymmetric–bending cross peak becomes increasingly prominent.

-The major difference from the two-mode results is the appearance of a third blue peak on the high-frequency side, located above the red peak.
-This feature can be interpreted as arising from the splitting of the two stretching-mode peaks into lower- and higher-frequency components due to large intermodal coupling, leading to the formation of the $|{\bm 1}^{\pm}\rangle $ levels.
+The stretching$\rightarrow$bending cross peaks in the lower pannel of Fig.~\ref{fgr:2D3Modelweak} and bending peaks in Fig. \ref{fgr:2D3ModeBendWeak} are much weaker than in the two-mode case as we observed in 1DIR spectra.
+Their profiles are elongated only along $\omega_1$, reflecting identical anharmonicities of the two stretching modes.
+The peak intensities increase with $t_2$ because of population transfer.
+Due to the contributions from the transitions originating from $\lvert 3_{1}\rangle$ and $\lvert 3_{1'}\rangle$, numerous parallel peaks emerge as $t_{2}$ increases.